I Love You (Vanilla Ice song)

-"I Love You" is a hip hop song written by American rapper Vanilla Ice, released in February 1991 as the third single from his debut album, To the Extreme (1990).
-It peaked at number 52 on the US Billboard Hot 100, and also saw chart entries in the UK (number 45), Germany (number 65), and New Zealand, where it peaked at number 30.
+"I Love You" is a hip hop song written by American rapper Vanilla Ice, released in February 1991, by SBK Records, as the third single from his debut album, To the Extreme (1990).
+It peaked at numbers 52 and 63 on the US Billboard Hot 100 and Cash Box Top 100, and also saw chart entries in the UK (number 45), Germany (number 65), and New Zealand, where it peaked at number 30.
 The accompanying music video was directed by Michael Bay.

 Background

 A departure from his usual style, "I Love You" is a ballad, and was released on Valentine's Day in 1991.
 The song was described by AllMusic writer Steve Huey as "a lyrically simplistic, overemoted ballad".

 Music video

 A promotional video for the song, directed by Michael Bay, was produced by Mike Bodnarczuk.
 The music video was featured in an episode of Beavis and Butt-head, where the duo make fun of Ice and pan the video.